Javier Hernández (kickboxer)

-Javier "El Tigre de Villarubia" Hernandez (born 2 November 1989 in Spain) is a Spanish lightweight kickboxer currently fighting out of Tiger Team.
-He is a former I.S.K.A. inter-continental champion and former It's Showtime 61MAX champion.
+Javier Hernandez (born 2 November 1989) is a retired Spanish lightweight kickboxer.
+He is a former Wu Lin Feng -60 kg World Champion and former It's Showtime 61MAX champion.

-As of November 2012, Hernandez is ranked the #7 lightweight in the world by LiverKick.com.
+As of November 2012, Hernandez was ranked the #7 lightweight in the world by LiverKick.com.

-Career/Biography
+Biography and career

-Growing up fighting on the Spanish scene Javier had a decent amateur record winning the national title in 2008 and winning a bronze and silver medal in Full-Contact and K-1 rules at the W.P.K.A. world championships, held at the end of the year.
+Growing up fighting on the Spanish scene Javier had a successful amateur record winning the national title in 2008 and winning a bronze and silver medal in Full-Contact and K-1 rules at the W.P.K.A. world championships, held at the end of the year.
 He also had a number of professional fights that year, culminating by winning the Iberian pro belt.
 In 2009 Javier won his first professional international title by becoming the I.S.K.A. inter-continental champion.